Howard gets 1st shutout, Red Wings beat Senators 2-0 - Philly

-DETROIT (AP) - Jimmy Howard stopped 31 shots for his first shutout of the season as the Detroit Red Wings beat the Ottawa Senators 2-0 on Saturday.
+Jimmy Howard stopped 31 shots for his first shutout of the season as the Red Wings beat the Ottawa Senators 2-0 on Saturday for their third straight win.

-Dylan Larkin and Andreas Athanasiou scored to help the Red Wings win their third straight game, their longest winning streak since a season-high four-game stretch Dec.
+Dylan Larkin and Andreas Athanasiou scored to help Detroit gets its longest winning streak since a season-high four-game stretch Dec.
 29 to Jan.
 5.

-It was Howard's 24th career shutout and marked the ninth time Ottawa was blanked this season.
+"We have a job to do every night and every day, and we've got a lot of young guys in here," Larkin said.
+"Every day is an audition and guys are trying to earn whatever it might be, whether it is more ice time next year,whatever.

+"Your position on this team and in this league has to be earned every day."

+"I can't comment on the offense, because if that's the case then all the offensive guys could comment on the goaltending," Condon said.
+"That's a slippery slope.

+"Everyone's working their hardest.
+Everyone's trying to get a couple in there."

 After a scoreless opening period, Detroit got on the board at 4:10 of the second.
-Anthony Mantha fed a pass across to Larkin on a 2-on-2 break, and Larkin flipped the puck in as Condon lunged desperately across his goal crease.
+Taking advantage of a bad pinch by Senators defenseman Christian Wolanin, Anthony Mantha fed a pass across to Larkin on a 2-on-1 break, and Larkin flipped the puck in as Condon lunged desperately across his goal crease.
 It was Larkin's fifth goal in the last seven games.
 He scored nine times in the first 72 games.

+"That was a horrible play on my part," Wolanin said.
+"It cost us the first goal and eventually the game winner."

 Athanasiou increased the margin to 2-0 at 4:29 of the third.
 Using Evgeni Svechnikov as a screen, Athanasiou fired a high shot past Condon.